Woman says there was nobody working at Holiday Inn Express, calls police

 DERRY TOWNSHIP, DAUPHIN COUNTY, Pa. -- Absolutely surreal - that’s how a woman describes her experience at a Dauphin County hotel.

-The woman arrived at a Holiday Inn Express on Saturday night only to find the front lobby empty.
+The woman arrived at the Holiday Inn Express on 610 Walton Avenue in Derry Township Saturday night only to find the front lobby empty.

 "We have a hotel reservation.
 We just wanted to come over here after the wedding, mind our own business, and we show up here to like an apocalypse," said Lisa Landis in a Facebook video.